dellsystem/dellsystem.github.io/tech.md

 	* Paris Marx for Jacobin: [Elon Musk is Not the Future](https://jacobinmag.com/2018/02/elon-musk-hyperloop-public-transit-tech)
 	* Hamilton Nolan for Splinter: [Elon Musk Is an Asshole](https://splinternews.com/elon-musk-is-an-asshole-1824204789#_ga=2.204781072.1416667281.1522423508-943536000.1518691760) (short and to the point)
 	* Jemima Kelly for the Financial Times' Alphaville (of all places!): [The world doesn't need more Elon Musks](https://ftalphaville.ft.com/2018/04/17/1523937600000/The-world-doesn-t-need-more-Elon-Musks/)
+	* Jacob Silverman for The Baffler: [The Madness of King Musk](https://thebaffler.com/latest/musk-silverman)
 * **[Hatching Twitter](https://www.goodreads.com/book/show/18656827-hatching-twitter) by Nick Bilton.** Chronicles the early days of Twitter.
 Really well-written.

 ### The economics of the industry